renovatebot/renovate/docs/usage/configuration-options.md

 ### matchJsonata

 Use the `matchJsonata` field to define custom matching logic using [JSONata](https://jsonata.org/) query logic.
-Renovate will evaluate the JSONata expression against the passed values (`manager`, `packageName`, etc.).
+Renovate will evaluate the provided JSONata expressions against the passed values (`manager`, `packageName`, etc.).

 See [the JSONata docs](https://docs.jsonata.org/) for more details on JSONata syntax.